alfredtorch/CubeLab/README.md

 All CubeLabs shares common parts and design features.
 Below you can find all the needed things to be shure to build your own CubeLab setup.

 🙏 Please if you need to shop for parts, it would be great that you use the supply links below.
-As they are affilated, you're supporting me directly to continue to deliver new projects to the community!
+As they are affilated, you're supporting me directly to continue to deliver new projects!
 Thank you

 ## 🛍 Basic Equipement & BoM